ravikaanthe/MCP-MultiAgent-Framework/outputs/test-cases/authentication/AUTH-001-tests.md

 #### Test Steps:
 1. Navigate to the ParaBank login page at https://parabank.parasoft.com/parabank/index.htm
-2. Enter invalid username 'invaliduser' in the Username field
+2. Enter invalid username 'invaliduser' in the username field
-3. Enter valid password 'katal@n@ravi' in the Password field
+3. Enter valid password 'katal@n@ravi' in the password field
 4. Click the 'Log In' button
-5. Verify that the login fails and the user is not redirected to the account overview page (EXPECT: FAILURE)
+5. Verify login fails and an error message is displayed (EXPECT: FAILURE)

 #### Assertions:
 - Validations are embedded in test steps with EXPECT markers